5l1v3r1/WhatsSpy-Public-wiki/getting-started.markdown

 * Nginx or Apache with PHP with PDO (you can't host on simple webhoster, **you need a terminal**!)
 * PostgreSQL

-**In case you don't have these resources you can also check out the [Raspberry Pi image](https://gitlab.maikel.pro/maikeldus/WhatsSpy-Public/wikis/getting-started-rpi-image) (or you can even [emulate it](https://gitlab.maikel.pro/maikeldus/WhatsSpy-Public/issues/200))**
+**In case you don't have these resources you can also check out the [Raspberry Pi image](https://gitlab.maikel.pro/maikeldus/WhatsSpy-Public/wikis/getting-started-rpi-image) (or [emulate it](https://gitlab.maikel.pro/maikeldus/WhatsSpy-Public/issues/200))**

 ## 2) Manual install (Debian/Ubuntu)